automl/learna/README.md

 ## Datasets

-To download and build the datasets we report results on in our publication, namely the Eterna100 [[Anderson-Lee et al., 2016]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4833017/pdf/nihms747287.pdf) dataset, the Rfam-Taneda [[Taneda, 2011]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3169953/pdf/aabc-4-001.pdf) dataset and our three proposed datasets, Rfam-Learn-Train, Rfam-Learn-Validation and Rfam-Learn-Test, run the following command after installation of all requirements.
+To download and build the datasets we report on in our publications, namely the Eterna100 [[Anderson-Lee et al., 2016]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4833017/pdf/nihms747287.pdf) dataset, the Rfam-Taneda [[Taneda, 2011]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3169953/pdf/aabc-4-001.pdf) dataset and our three proposed datasets, Rfam-Learn-Train, Rfam-Learn-Validation and Rfam-Learn-Test, run the following command after installation of all requirements.

 ```
 make data